nolawnchairs/eslint-plugin/src/rules/import-order/README.md

 ### Notes on module aliasing and anti-patterns

+Module aliasing is recommended for application code, as it keeps your import list clean and easy to read.
+However, it's important to use module aliasing judiciously, as it can lead to anti-patterns and make your codebase difficult to maintain.

-The `internalAliasPattern` setting assumes a single alias pattern to refer to your source root, e.g. `@app/**/*` or `@lib/**/*`.
+The `internalAliasPattern` setting assumes a single alias pattern to refer to your source root, such as `@app/**/*`.
 If you've configured the `paths` setting in your `tsconfig.json` to have multiple aliases referencing different directories relative to your project root, you'll need to condense them into a single pattern to use this rule properly.
 For example:

 Given the following structure: